 An elevator as an allegory

-Hannes Jaenicke was born in Frankfurt am Main, West-Germany (now Germany), in 1960.
+Hannes Jaenicke was born in Frankfurt am Main, West Germany (now Germany), in 1960.
 He is the son of biochemist Rainer Jaenicke and musician Agatha Calvelli-Adorno.
-Soon after he was born, his family moved to Pittsburgh, Pennsylvania.
+In 1967, his family moved to Pittsburgh, Pennsylvania, where his father worked as a chemist.
 They remained there until he was ten years old.

 His first major film was the provocative thriller Abwärts/Out of Order (Carl Schenkel, 1984), about four very different people (also Götz George, Wolfgang Kieling and Renée Soutendijk) who get trapped in an elevator of an office tower.
 The stuck elevator served as an allegory for modern German society, and the film was received favourably by both audience and critics.